mixpanel/docs/pages/docs/features/sessions.md

 - utm_content
 - utm_source

-You can add additional properties to be associated with the session by going under Project Settings to Session Settings, and selecting the list of properties you wish to be associated.
+You can add additional properties to be associated with the session by going under Project Settings to Session Settings and selecting the list of properties you wish to be associated with.
 They will then be accessible for analysis in Mixpanel reports.
 Note that there is a limit of 4 additional properties that can be associated with session analysis.

 ![/10494738316692](/10494738316692.png)